-Figure 102: Results of running all project tests
+Figure 103: Results of running all project tests

-To run all module tests, click the Run Tests icon in the top line menu of Rules Editor.
+1. To run all module tests, click the Run Tests icon in the top line menu of Rules Editor.

-Failed test cases are represented by

-mark.
-Passed tests are represented by mark.

-Note: If all tests are run in Multi-module mode, the system executes all tests of the project, including project dependencies.
+Failed test cases are represented by Rark.
+Passed tests are represented by Rark.
+By default, all tests are run in multi-module mode, and the system executes all tests of the project, including project dependencies.